jhc13/taggui/README.md

 `Masked content`:
-When exporting with _include_ or _exclude_ markings in an image format that supports alpha masks (all, but not the classic JPEG) you can change the content that is invisible due to the mask.
+When exporting with _include_ or _exclude_ markings in an image format that supports alpha masks (all, but not the classic JPEG), you can change the content that is invisible due to the mask.
 It is known that some masked content can slightly bleed through during the masked training, so it can be beneficial when this (supposed to be invisible) content is replaced.
-In simple cases (e.g. masking the face for cloth LoRA training) the default "blur + noise" is a good choice.
-In hard cases to really hide the original data "grey + noise" can be a good choice. "original" doesn't modify the data behind the mask.
+In simple cases (e.g., masking the face for cloth LoRA training) the default "blur + noise" is a good choice.
+In hard cases, to really hide the original data, "grey + noise" can be a good choice. "original" doesn't modify the data behind the mask.

 `Preferres sizes`: